keislamoglu/PhpTimeGenerator/README.md

 # PhpTimeStringGenerator
-Practically generate time string for Php instead of manually using strtotime() function
+Practically generate time string and manipulate datetime for Php instead of manually using strtotime() function

 **Usage examples**